The Swans of Harlem (Five Black Ballerinas, Fifty Years of Sisterhood, and Their Reclamation of a Groundbreaking History)

 Captivating, rich in vivid detail and character, and steeped in the glamour and grit of professional ballet, The Swans of Harlem is a riveting account of five extraordinarily accomplished women, a celebration of both their historic careers and the sustaining, grounding power of female friendship, and a window into the robust history of Black ballet, hidden for too long.

-Unlike Amazon and other retailers who may also offer The Swans of Harlem (Five Black Ballerinas, Fifty Years of Sisterhood, and Their Reclamation of a Groundbreaking History) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Swans of Harlem (Five Black Ballerinas, Fifty Years of Sisterhood, and Their Reclamation of a Groundbreaking History), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details